pusher/push-notifications-swift/README.md

 - Have a feature request.
 Please open an [issue](https://github.com/pusher/push-notifications-swift/issues).
 - If you want to contribute, please submit a [pull request](https://github.com/pusher/push-notifications-swift/pulls) (preferrably with some tests).

 ## Credits

-PushNotifications is owned and maintained by [Pusher](https://pusher.com).
+Pusher Beams is owned and maintained by [Pusher](https://pusher.com).

 ## License

-PushNotifications is released under the MIT license.
+Pusher Beams is released under the MIT license.
 See [LICENSE](https://github.com/pusher/push-notifications-swift/blob/master/LICENSE) for details.